 The survey seeks to identify strengths of and improvement opportunities for early childhood learning and well-being environments across different countries and jurisdictions, while identifying factors that are open to change.
 The survey also builds on the OECD‘s study of the teaching profession, the OECD Teaching and Learning International Survey (TALIS).

-This survey will not only compare early childhood settings within and across countries, but also highlight points of commonality.
-Information gained from the data will inform and facilitate policy discussions about staff’s working conditions, and enhance the overall quality of the workforce.
+The TALIS Starting Strong Survey will compare early childhood settings within and across countries, highlighting diversity within systems and identifying points of commonality.
+Information gained from the data will inform and facilitate policy discussions about staff’s working conditions and training needs, and can help enhance the overall quality of the workforce.

 The survey is part of the OECD’s long-term strategy to develop early childhood education and care data, and will serve as the foundation for future analyses of what works for young children.

 Cross-country analysis of these data seeks to address the following questions:

 Who are the early childhood education and care staff in participating countries?
 What are their beliefs and motivations and how do these relate to working conditions and their self-efficacy (i.e. teachers’ beliefs in their ability to achieve the desired results in the playroom)?
 What can policy do to help attract, retain and develop qualified staff?

 What does quality look like in early childhood centres for children under the age of three?
 What are the qualifications and practices of staff that work in these centres and home-based settings, and how do they differ from services for older children?

 How do structural characteristics of ECEC settings link to staff’s beliefs, practices and their interactions with children?